The Dawning Light

 And he understood.

-It has not stopped the spreading.
+It had not stopped the spreading.